imissmyfriends/conveyorbelt/README.md

   - ~/Library/ApplicationSupport/Steam/steamapps/common/Aseprite/Aseprite.app/Contents/MacOS/aseprite (Steam)

 ## Convention
-- Aseprite file names need to match the sprite names in GameMaker (except the `PREFIX`, see configuration `TODO LINK`)
+- Aseprite file names need to match the sprite names in GameMaker (except the `PREFIX`, see Configuration above)

-### Export convention
 - If the sprite doesn't have any particular export layers or animations then a single PNG should be exported.
 For eg `UIBubble.aseprite` should make `sUIBubble.png`
-- Files can have only particular layers exported by prefixing the layer name with an `x`.
-For eg `LightMonsoon.aseprite` with the layers `xBedroomMorning` and `xBedroomNight` will result in the following PNG - `sLightMonsoonBedroomMorning` and `sLightMonsoonBedroomNight`.
+- Files can have only particular layers exported by prefixing the layer name with `-x` or `-xt` (if you want the PNG to be trimmed).
+For eg `LightMonsoon.aseprite` with the layers `-xBedroomMorning` and `-xtBedroomNight` will result in the following PNG - `sLightMonsoonBedroomMorning` and `sLightMonsoonBedroomNight`.
 - Animations will have the frame number appended to the file name after a `-`.
 So `RainParticle.aseprite` would create `sRainParticle-001.png`, `sRainParticle-002.png` and so on.
-- Files that have multiple animation tags
+- Files that have multiple animation tags will have the tag added at the end.

-Might need to change how we find PNGs to put into GMS.
-When exporting from Aseprite we need a way to figure out which sprites need to be updated.
-Interpreting that from just the PNG filenames is going to make it tricky for no reason.
-Also its nicer to have clean PNG filenames maybe?
-No one needs to see them so I am not sure that is valid.
-I think the only consideration should be
-- How to export from Aseprite
-- How to make it easy to import to GMS

-### Kinds of Aseprite files
+### Example Aseprite files and how they'll be exported
 - Single sprite `UIBubble.aseprite` -> `UIBubble.png` -> `sUIBubble`
 - Single animation `AirConFan.aseprite` -> `AirConFan001.png`, `AirConFan002.png`... -> `sAirConFan`
 - Multiple animations (tags) `Alo.aseprite` with tags (`WalkFront`, `WalkBack`)